 You can file an appeal or complaint by writing a letter to Moda Health.
-Customer Service can help
+Customer Service can help you if needed.
+Complete information is in section 9.2.

 You may also file a complaint or ask for help from the Oregon Division of Financial Regulation: